 - BSBA Admission requirements must be achieved within 45 credit hours and are the following: Minimum 12 BGSU credit hours toward the BSBA degree; minimum 2.5 BGSU cumulative GPA; letter grade of C or better in calculus (Math 1260, BA 1600 or 1310 or both 1340 and 1350); and completion of 4 or more of the following with at least a C: ACCT 2210, ACCT 2220, ECON 2020, ECON 2030, BA 2110, BA 2120, BA 2030, IS 2000.

 - No. Admission decisions are made three times each year.
 All pre-business students with 45 credit hours towards the degree are automatically reviewed for admission.
 Students who achieve BSBA admission will receive notification via email to inform and congratulate them.
 Those who do not achieve BSBA admission in the admission review are placed on conditional standing for one semester or 15 credit hours to satisfy BSBA admissions.
 Those who do not achieve BSBA admission AFTER the conditional semester must pursue other degree programs offered at BGSU or another institution.

 - Penalty hours are hours that are added to the minimum 122 hours to graduate with the BSBA.
-Students may be assigned penalty hours for passing GSW 1120 after accumulating 60 or more hours.
+Students may be assigned penalty hours for passing UWP 1120 after accumulating 60 or more hours.

 Do I have to complete one box before another (e.g., General Requirements, Admission Core, Business Core, Area of Specialization, Free Electives) on my checksheet?